-Young Boozer is the 39th State Treasurer of Alabama.
+Young Boozer was the 39th State Treasurer of Alabama and was appointed by Governor Kay Ivey, effective October 1, 2021, to fulfil Treasurer John McMillan’s unexpired term through 2022.
 He was elected to his first four-year term on November 2, 2010 and was unopposed and reelected for a second term on November 4, 2014.
 As State Treasurer, Boozer is responsible for the cash management duties of receiving, depositing and investing all state funds, bond management, unclaimed property, two college savings programs and management of the state’s collateral pool for public funds deposits.

 Boozer also serves on various state-related boards including Alabama’s Teacher Retirement System and Employee Retirement System – Judicial Retirement Fund Boards, the State Board of Adjustment, the Alabama Housing Finance Authority, the Community Service Grants Executive Commission, the Industrial Access Road and Bridge Corporation Board and the 457 Advisory Board.